-The information campaign called Our Home is Our Camp was done in partnership with FOXY (Fostering Open eXpression among Youth), and in coordination with the Government of the Northwest Territories, Department of Health and Social Services (GNWT-HSS).
+The initial information campaign called Our Home is Our Camp was done in partnership with FOXY (Fostering Open eXpression among Youth), and in coordination with the Government of the Northwest Territories, Department of Health and Social Services (GNWT-HSS).

-Working with Dehcho Dene artist Melaw Nakehk’o, a poster series was developed and shared with NWT residents (in all NWT languages) using culturally-relevant illustrations that convey the importance of social distancing and safe on-the-land practices in all languages of the NWT.
+Working with Dehcho Dene artist Melaw Nakehk’o, a poster series was developed and shared with NWT residents (in all NWT languages) using culturally-relevant and photos illustrations that convey the importance of social distancing and safe on-the-land practices in all languages of the NWT.
+Several of these infographics were mailed directly to NWT communities, for posting at local stores and offices, in all official languages of the NWT.